It’s not often we name check the people who run the Festival and more specifically the directors who give all their time on a voluntary basis.

 Colin Lloyd became involved with the Festival 5 years ago, helping with the stewarding and setting up and taking down.
 He really enjoys the buzz and the willing cheerfulness of the many people who work to make each event succeed.
 Before working in the Civil Service he spent his time in catering.
 Colin grew up in a Ludlow pub and went to Birmingham College of Food.
 After working for a local food producer, he spent over twenty years running a pub here in Ludlow.
 He brings his background in business and administration plus a love of Ludlow to the Festival.

-Margaret Appleton became involved with Ludlow Food Festival through volunteering in a variety of roles.
+Margaret Appleton became involved with Festival through volunteering in a variety of roles.
 For several years she has led on the route planning for the Magnalonga, combining her love of walking with her interest in food, where it comes from and how it is produced.
-She studied for a City & Guilds cookery qualification and have taught cookery in various community settings, combining this with my main work in local government.
-Now she is retired and has more time she welcomed the opportunity to support the Food Festival, her adoptive home town of Ludlow and the wider Marches area.
+She studied for a City & Guilds cookery qualification and have taught cookery in various community settings, combining this with her main work in local government.
+Now she is retired and has more time she welcomed the opportunity to support the Ludlow Food Festival, her adoptive home town of Ludlow and the wider Marches area.

 Sally Maile although not a director, she’s the cog that keeps the wheels turning – starting off as a volunteer 16 years ago.
 With a background in secretarial/PA and nearly 30 years in the hospitality trade; nine years ago she joined as a member of staff and now manages all of the admin that keeps the event ticking over.